NikoCarambas/Chile_occupancy_2010_2023/README.md

 - **Map Results**: The final results of the mapping process are stored in the `Map_results/` folder.

-## **Key Insights**

-1. **Occupation Disparities**:
-   - Clear trends showing a significant disparity in job loss between men and women during the pandemic.
-   - Analysis of specific sectors that were most affected.

-2. **Regional Variations**:
-   - Certain regions saw a more profound impact on female occupation, particularly in urban areas.

-3. **Visualization**:
-   - Maps and graphs generated from the data offer a clear, visual understanding of how occupation was affected by gender and region in Chile.

-## **Running the Project**

 To explore the code and replicate the analysis:

 1. **Clone the Repository**: